 Currently in Wales, 96 per cent of ITE is provided through a series of undergraduate and post-graduate programmes of University-based study that include significant periods of time in school at each level of study, and lead to the recommendation for the award of Qualified Teacher Status (QTS).
 There are also two small school-based graduate programmes that lead to QTS; the graduate teacher programme (GTP) and the ‘Teachfirst’ programme.
 University-based ITE is currently delivered though three Centres of ITE that work broadly across three (overlapping) regions of the country.
 The Higher Education Funding Council for Wales (HEFCW) allocates annual intake targets for each Centre of ITE that are informed by Welsh Government’s internal teacher supply modelling processes.
 For the past 4 years (that is, intake September 2014 – September 2017) the intake targets have remained generally stable, with a total of 871 intended secondary students, 86 at Undergraduate level and 785 at Post-graduate level and 750 intended primary students, 300 at Undergraduate level and 450 at Post-graduate level.
 In the past two years (ie. entry 2015 and 2016) recruitment targets for secondary programmes have been hard to meet in some subjects, most notable, Design Technology, Computing/ICT, Chemistry, Physics and Modern Foreign Languages.

 The content of programmes of ITE are currently focussed, at primary level, across the curriculum with specialism generally offered in early years (Foundation Phase: WG 2015), secondary programmes are subject-related and range across all secondary school subjects.
-University-based programmes typically include blocks of theoretically based instruction and preparation for the blocks of practically-oriented learning that occurs through long placement in partnership schools.
+University-based programmes typically include blocks of theoretically based instruction and preparation for the blocks of practically-oriented learning that occurs typically through two long placements of about 8-10 weeks in partnership schools.
 During placement, also known as school experience, primary students are usually allocated to a class and secondary students allocated a subject timetable.
 Students work closely with school-based mentors, who are teachers in the school, and are visited around twice per placement by a university tutor.
 Wales is a bilingual nation with English medium, Welsh medium and bilingual school contexts; 33 per cent of primary 24.5 per cent of secondary schools in Wales are Welsh medium (Welsh Government 2017a).
 ITE students are placed in a professional school context according to their language ability and ITE pathway.
-Students studying through the medium of Welsh will be generally be placed in Welsh medium, or bilingual schools.
+Students studying through the medium of Welsh will generally be placed in Welsh medium, or bilingual schools.